SwaroopGiri/AWS-SAP-C02-Notes/README.md

 You can't manage cross region opsworks stacks, resource created by stack needs to be in same region as the resource managing it

 OpsWorks Stacks offers three types of scaling:
-	* 24/7 for instances that remain on all the time;
+* 24/7 for instances that remain on all the time
-	* time-based for instances that can be scheduled for a certain time of day and on certain days of the week;
+* time-based for instances that can be scheduled for a certain time of day and on certain days of the week
-	* load-based scaling which will add instances based on metrics.
+* load-based scaling which will add instances based on metrics

 All this can be configured from within the OpsWorks Stack console